Blog · AI & automation

 A silent quote rarely means no. It usually means one of these:

-- They got busy.
+• They got busy.
 Your quote landed mid-week, got buried, and life moved on.

-- They're comparing.
+• They're comparing.
 They asked two or three businesses and are waiting to see who follows up.

-- They have one small hesitation — a question about price, timing or scope they never voiced.
+• One small hesitation — a question about price, timing or scope they never voiced.

-- They're waiting for a nudge to make the decision feel urgent.
+• They're waiting for a nudge to make the decision feel urgent.

 The follow-up gap that's costing you jobs

-Speed compounds the problem.
+Speed makes it worse.
 In a classic study, Harvard Business Review audited 2,241 US companies and found the average response time to a web enquiry was 42 hours — and 23% never responded at all.
-The same research found that firms contacting a customer within an hour were nearly seven times more likely to qualify the lead than those that waited even an hour longer.

 What does a good quote follow-up cadence look like?